All Products

 • HTTP Header:

-Only requests that contain the specified one or more HTTP headers are routed.
+Specifies that only requests that contain the specified HTTP headers are routed.
 Each HTTP request header is a key-value pair.
-For example, you can set the key to headername and value to headervalue1.
-The logical relationship between multiple headers is OR.
+For example, you can set the key to headername and the value to headervalue1.
+If you specify multiple header values, the logical relationship among the header values is OR.
 After you specify the headers, the system adds the alb.ingress.kubernetes.io/conditions.http-header-example annotation.

 • The following actions are available in the Action drop-down list: